-- the scope, size, rate of progress, results and costs of completing our ongoing Phase 2b and Phase 2 clinical studies of ETC-1002 and our operating costs incurred as we conduct these studies and through our planned End-of-Phase 2 meeting with the FDA; - the scope, size, rate of progress, results and costs of initiating and completing our Phase 3 clinical program of ETC-1002, which currently includes multiple pivotal Phase 3 clinical studies and one long-term safety study; - the cost, timing and outcome of our efforts to obtain marketing approval for ETC-1002 in the United States, including to fund the preparation and filing of an NDA with the FDA for ETC-1002 and to satisfy related FDA requirements; - the number and characteristics of any additional product candidates we develop or acquire; - the costs associated with commercializing ETC-1002 or any future product candidates if we receive marketing approval, including the cost and timing of developing sales and marketing capabilities or entering into strategic collaborations to market and sell ETC-1002 or any future product candidates; - the cost of manufacturing ETC-1002 or any future product candidates and any products we successfully commercialize; and - the costs associated with general corporate activities, such as the cost of filing, prosecuting and enforcing patent claims.
+- the scope, size, rate of progress, results and costs of completing our ongoing additional Phase 2 clinical studies of bempedoic acid and our operating costs incurred as we conduct these studies; - the scope, size, rate of progress, results and costs of initiating and completing our planned CVOT of bempedoic acid; - the cost, timing and outcome of our efforts to obtain marketing approval for bempedoic acid in the United States, including to fund the preparation and filing of an NDA with the FDA for bempedoic acid and to satisfy related FDA requirements; - the number and characteristics of any additional product candidates we develop or acquire; - the costs associated with commercializing bempedoic acid or any future product candidates if we receive marketing approval, including the cost and timing of developing sales and marketing capabilities or entering into strategic collaborations to market and sell bempedoic acid or any future product candidates; - · the cost of manufacturing bempedoic acid or any future product candidates and any products we successfully commercialize; and - the costs associated with general corporate activities, such as the cost of filing, prosecuting and enforcing patent claims.

 Changing circumstances may cause us to consume capital significantly faster than we currently anticipate.
-Because the outcome of any clinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development, regulatory approval and commercialization of ETC-1002 and any future product candidates.
+Because the outcome of any clinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development, regulatory approval and commercialization of bempedoic acid and any future product candidates.
 Additional financing may not be available when we need it or may not be available on terms that are favorable to us.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
-If adequate funds are unavailable to us on a timely basis, or at all, we may not be able to continue the development of ETC-1002 or any future product candidate, or to commercialize ETC-1002 or any future product candidate, if approved, unless we find a partner.
+If adequate funds are unavailable to us on a timely basis, or at all, we may not be able to continue the development of bempedoic acid or any future product candidate, or to commercialize bempedoic acid or any future product candidate, if approved, unless we find a partner.